wmde/wikidata-wikibase-team/README.md

 - [Documentation](./documentation): All team relevant docs should be findable from this portal
 - [Repositories](./repositories): All code repositories the team is responsible for
 - [Projects](./projects): Projects the team is running or responsible for
-- [Decisions](./decisions): Collection of team decisions from all repsositories
+- [Decisions](./decisions): Collection of team decisions from all repositories
-- [Vision](./vision): Overall tech vision fed from product stratergy and vision
+- [Vision](./vision): Overall tech vision fed from product strategy and vision

 ## Deployment